apache/mxnet/docs/tutorials/gluon/hybrid.md

 ## Operators that does not work with hybridize

+If you want to hybridize your model, you must use `F.some_operator` in your 'hybrid_forward' function, F will be 'mxnet.nd' before you hybridize and 'mxnet.sym' after hybridize.
 While most APIs are the same in NDArray and Symbol,  there are some differences.
-Writting `F.operator` and call `hybridize` may not work all the time.
+Writing `F.some_operator` and call `hybridize` may not work all the time.
 Here we list all the APIs that do not work and provide you the work arounds.

 ### Element-wise Operators